i.

 Ofcom Children & Parents Media Use, May 2025

-We did not start from "what if a smartphone had fewer features".
-We started from "what if a phone did the things a phone is supposed to do, and almost nothing else".
-The 3210 was the answer thirty years ago, and the 2024 reissue is the answer now.
+The starting question was not "what if a smartphone had fewer features."
+It was "what if a phone did the things a phone is supposed to do, and almost nothing else."
+The 3210 was the answer to that question in 1999.
+The 2024 reissue is the answer to it now.

-The Nokia 3210 (2024), from £75 across UK retailers.
+The Nokia 3210 (2024), around £79 on Amazon UK.
 The conversation script is free on the site.
-We earn a small affiliate commission on the buy buttons, at no cost to you.
+We earn a small Amazon Associates commission on the Amazon UK buy button, at no cost to you.